BryceRussell/astro-remark-description/README.md

             return false
           // Use heading for description in 'projects' collection if (!path.starsWith('/src/content/projects'))
-            return options.node = 'heading'
+            options.node = 'heading'
-          // Edge case: first paragraph is an image use the second if (path == '/src/content/blog/post-3.md')
+          // Edge case: first paragraph is an image, use the second if (path == '/src/content/blog/post-3.md')
             options.skip = 1
           return options